 Keep to your Olympic Travel Budget

 When it comes to money I am very strict.
 I don’t have much and the money I do have, I try to spend wisely so I can travel as much as possible.
 Temptation to spend more money at the Olympics is everywhere, so here are some tips to keep to your Olympics Travel Budget!

-Buy your Olympic tickets only via official sales points.
+- Buy your Olympic tickets only via official sales points.
 Check out availability and prices at the official Pyeongchang Olympic ticket website.
-Don’t be persuaded to buy 2nd hand tickets (online or in person) besides from the Fan-to-Fan portal.
-If you want to get some last minute tickets to the Olympic winter sports events, consider going to the ticket offices and see what last minute tickets are still on sale.
-You can find the offline ticket centres at: Seoul City Hall, Gangneung City Hall, Gangwon-do Provincial Office, at Incheon Airport or 19 train stations in the area.
+Don’t be persuaded to buy 2nd hand tickets (online or in-person) besides from the Fan-to-Fan portal.
+If you want to get some last-minute tickets to the Olympic winter sports events, consider going to the ticket offices and see what last-minute tickets are still on sale.
+You can find the offline ticket centers at: Seoul City Hall, Gangneung City Hall, Gangwon-do Provincial Office, at Incheon Airport or 19 train stations in the area.
 You can also find ticket booths around the Venues once the Winter Games have started.

 Are you going to Winter Olympics Pyeongchang 2018

 Lucky you!
 I hope you’ll have a great time and are super excited about the Winter Games in South Korea.
 My tips will help you manage your time at the Olympics and show you how to make the most of your Olympics travel.